WeLoveOpenSourcePlugins/item-signature/README.md

 3. Run `mvn clean package`.

 ## Contribute
-If you found any bugs or want to contribute, just open an issue!
+If you find any bugs or want to contribute, just open an issue!
 We would appreciate it.

 > WeLoveOpenSourecPlugins :heart: